cs109group18/project/eda.md

 ![png](eda_files/eda_5_1.png)

 We also examined the distribution of states between MSA with full years against MSAs with 11 than 11 years of data.
 Based on the plots in Figure 3 there is no clear sytematic difference between those that have 11 and those that do not.
-Because our rolling window cross validation needs lots of years, **we are going to scope our analysis those MSAs that have all 11 years**
+Looking below, you can see that there is a small geographic difference with larger states like California more heavily represented with all 11 years.
+This difference is important to note, but eliminating it would require us to do no dropping, which would eliminate our ability to do a full rolling window cross valdation.
+Since rolling window cross validation needs a lot of years, and there are no large sytematic differences, we have decided  **to limit our analysis those MSAs that have all 11 years**